9 min read

 You want the system to be scalable.
 In many of today's architectures, you'll see growing volumes of data so you want a system that can grow with the growth of data, particularly when these applications are operational in nature and create data.
 You want the system to be manageable.
 A lot of times the notion of containerized infrastructure are shot down by the dev ops folks because there's a lot of work involved.
 You want to make sure that the system is as easy as possible to manage.
 Finally, you want to be able to have access to other types of stores in addition to files, things like NoSQL databases and streams, because after all, when you're building out a modern data architecture to get more types of insights from your data, you need to be able to store data in the right type of format.
 This is one area where MapR is particularly good.
 In fact, all of these things that you want as part of your containerized infrastructure, MapR can help you with.

 Let's look over here.
 As part of our container story, let's talk about two parts.
 First is the MapR Data Platform.
 This acts as your persistent store.
-Not only do we have file access, but we also provide MapR-DB, which represents the JSON NoSQL document database, as well as MapR Streams, for your pub/sub framework.
+Not only do we have file access, but we also provide MapR Database, which represents the JSON NoSQL document database, as well as MapR Streams (Now called MapR Event Store), for your pub/sub framework.
 All those capabilities together provide the different types of data, the different types of formats and compute engines that you need as part of your overall infrastructure.

 That's on your infrastructure side.
 On the application side we provide what's known as the MapR Persistent Application Client Container.
 That allows you to deploy your applications within these containers that easily and automatically have access to persistent store within MapR.
 The advantage of using the PACC is that you can deploy these anywhere.
 You can deploy them on your on-premises node.
 You can deploy them again on a different host, on a different cluster, in a different data center, even across the cloud.
 You have the flexibility because everything you need in terms of access to your persistence tier is within the PACC.